vippsas/vipps-developers/vipps-getting-started.md

   [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md):
   Normally available on
   [portal.vipps.no](https://portal.vipps.no)
-  24 hours after we receive the application.
+  a few minutes after we receive the application.

 * API keys for the production environment are normally available on [portal.vipps.no](https://portal.vipps.no)